-Fort Taiaroa – Taiaroa Head
+Fort Taiaroa Tours

 Underneath the peace of the nature reserve lie the tunnels of Fort Taiaroa, established over 100 years ago to counter the threat of invasion from Tsarist Russia.
 The Observation Post overlooks part of the albatross colony and the Fort is now a museum.
-Today, visitors to Taiaroa Head are very fortunate to be able to view the Armstrong Disappearing Gun which now has worldwide recognition as the only one still in working condition, in its original gun pit.
+Today, visitors to Taiaroa Head are very fortunate to be able to take a tour to view the Armstrong Disappearing Gun which now has worldwide recognition as the only one still in working condition, in its original gun pit.

 Inspect at first hand the great 1886 six inch calibre hydraulic disappearing gun – imagine, it’s complete in every detail, sitting in its gun pit in full working order – just waiting for the word to fire!
 Stroll through the underground tunnels and view the deep-down magazines.
 Check out the detailed models which show how the gun worked.
 Inspect the view from the fully equipped Battery Observation Post with its original (1886) depression range finder.